powellgenomicslab/tenk10k_phase1/plotting_notebooks/README.md

 # Plotting notebooks

-Notebooks to reproduce figures generated in the analysis of the TenK10K phase 1 data.
+Notebooks to reproduce figures generated in the analysis of the TenK10K phase 1 data (soon to be Cuomo et al, 2025).

 ## [Data overview (Fig. 1)](overview_figures)